jhand2/spotifydj/README.md

 	Basically just be careful of getting too ambitious.
 Although I think it was a good learning experience to figure out to do when faced with time/technical limitations

+Notes:

+Sometimes the songs take a second to start playing.
+But I promise it'll start :)

+The UI is kinda basic cause I speant most of my time learning cool angular stuff like services/modules/dependencies and also tring to indegrate firebase.
+Soooo make up for UI points in how awesome and modular this code is?